Angel of the Winds Casino Resort

-Angel of the Winds Casino Resort is a casino and hotel operated by the Stillaguamish Tribe of Indians near Arlington, Washington, US.
-The casino opened in 2004 and was expanded to include a 125-room hotel in 2015.
+Angel of the Winds Casino Resort is a casino and hotel operated by the Stillaguamish Tribe of Indians near Arlington, Washington, United States.
+The casino opened in 2004 east of Interstate 5 and was initially in a modular building until an expansion in 2008.
+A 125-room hotel opened at the site in 2015 alongside additional gaming space.

 History

 The Stillaguamish Tribe, a party to the Treaty of Point Elliott of 1855, became federally recognized in 1976, but lacked a reservation and had limited revenue from small commercial ventures.
 In November 2002, the 200 member tribe announced plans to build a casino under the states's enhanced tribal gambling law passed two years earlier.
 The selected site, on the tribe's trust lands along 35th Avenue Northeast near Interstate 5 west of Arlington, drew backlash from nearby residents concerned about traffic impacts and the loss of the area's rural character.
 The Tribe planned to demolish 30 homes on a 20 acre property it owned, asking members living there to relocate with property buybacks.
 Plans called for the use of a controlled burn by the Bryant Fire Department to raze the site, allowing firefighters to train during the demolition, but the proposal was withdrawn.
 The $36 million casino project was initially planned to be funded by a loan from a Las Vegas investor though a Michigan pension fund, but the investor's refusal to submit documents to the Washington State Gambling Commission delayed the project indefinitely in May 2003.

 A $19 million loan from the Marshall Bank was announced in January 2004, reviving the project.
 The casino, named "Angel of the Winds", was scaled down from 40,000 sqft to 22,000 sqft.
 It was redesigned to be a temporary venue, with modular elements that could be sold off once the tribe opened a permanent casino near Smokey Point.
 The Angel of the Winds Casino opened on October 28, 2004, with 425 slot machines and 10 to 12 game tables.
 The opening of Angel of the Winds came a few weeks after the Tulalip Tribes reopened the competing Quil Ceda Creek Casino in Marysville as a local alternative to the larger Tulalip Casino.
 During its full year of operation, the casino generated nearly $30 million in revenue for the Stillaguamish Tribe.
 The tribe was asked by the Washington State Department of Transportation to remove a billboard on Interstate 5 advertising the casino, after outcry from residents opposed to the casino.